pemassi/dataviscourse-pr-covid-19/README.md

 # install dependencies (REQUIRE)
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080 (might be different port)
 npm run dev

 # build for production with minification